 For a new user, getting started using an event generator can be a daunting task.
-PYTHIA attemts to describe all parts of high-energy collisions between several species of fundamental and composite particles, and must by definition contain many settings and possibilities, which are not neccesarily interesting or useful to a new user.
+PYTHIA attempts to describe all parts of high-energy collisions between several species of fundamental and composite particles, and must by definition contain many settings and possibilities, which are not neccesarily interesting or useful to a new user.

 PYTHIA therefore ships with several example programs, each